 The only other complaint is against the occasionally lazy subtitles, which apparently didn’t bother to consult a transcript.
 When the frigate’s artilleryman Jack Pennick orders his cannoneer to push a gun forward to its gun port (“Run her out!”) the subtitles catch it as “Rudder out!”

 A big drawback for the Disney Movie Club discs is that no extras are included, not a one.
 The old 2003 DVD came with a second disc brimming with goodies — original promos & docus and retro takes on various aspects of the film.
 Leagues was one of the most aggressively promoted pictures of the 1950s.
-Disney bought advertising space everywhere and produced an entire hourlong TV show about the production and sold it to one of the networks.
+Disney bought advertising space everywhere and produced an entire hourlong show about the production and sold it to TV.
 Instead of shunning TV as did the big studios, Walt got the networks to pay for his advertising.
 Add ‘business visionary’ to ‘creative visionary’ and you have the full picture of good ol’ Dalt Wizzy, conquerer of the entertainment universe.

 The extras on the old DVD did good by nominating as the film’s most important creative contributor a homely design genius by the name of Harper Goff.
 The design of his submarine has never been beaten.
 He obviously was director Fleisher’s #1 man, for he engineered not only the long ships for The Vikings, but a cool inter-vascular cruiser for Fleisher’s later Fantastic Voyage.

 When Harper Goff was told that the production would have access to only one CinemaScope lens for the whole film, he came up with an inspired way to achieve some of the miniature model shots.
 He had ‘squeezed’ models made of the Nautilus, so It could be filmed with flat, spherical lenses.
 When expanded with a CinemaScope lens, the shots look correct!
 If you look closely, a number of underwater shots are done this way — note that the rocks and seaweed look a little stretched-out.